How to Install ClamAV on Fedora

 Test ClamAV with EICAR Test File

-Before scanning real files, you should first verify that ClamAV detects malware correctly using the standard EICAR test file.
-Notably, this harmless test signature is recognized by all antivirus software:
+Before scanning real files, verify that ClamAV detects malware correctly using the standard EICAR test file.
+This harmless test signature is recognized by all antivirus software:

 wget -P ~ https://secure.eicar.org/eicar.com